belozierov/SwiftCoroutine/README.md

     //your custom extension that returns CoFuture<Data>
     let future = URLSession.shared.getData(with: imageURL)

-    //await result that suspends coroutine and does not block the thread let data = try future.await()
+    //await result that suspends coroutine and doesn't block the thread let data = try future.await()

     //coroutine is performed on the main thread, that's why we can set the image in UIImageView